Arshad al-Umari

-Youth
+Arshad Pasha al-Umari (أرشد العمري; 8 April 1888 – 5 August 1978) was an Iraqi statesman, engineer, diplomate, and cabinet official who held several political roles during the monarchy era of Iraq.
+Born in Mosul to the ancient and well-known al-Umari family clan, he served as Prime Minister of Iraq twice in 1946 and 1954 respectively.
+In 1945, as Foreign Affairs Minister, he led the Iraqi delegation to the San Francisco UN Conference.

+Among al-Umari's achievements was his work to establish the Iraqi Red Crescent Society in 1932 which was a welcoming development by the Iraqi educated elite at the time, the construction of various main roads, dams, including the Kut Barrage, and oil pipes, and sending Iraqi troops to help in the 1948 Arab–Israeli War.
+However, al-Umari was criticized for his lack of interest in archaeological sites and monuments.
+Most notoriously, he allowed the demolishment of the Murjan Mosque's walls in favor of road expansion.
+His first ministry also saw the Gavurbağı incident which damaged his reputation.

+Early life and education

 Arshad al-Umari was born in Mosul, Iraq on 8 April 1888 when his father was Mayor of Mosul.
 He obtained his high school degree in 1904 when he was 16 years old.
 After finishing high school at Mosul he left for Istanbul, the capital of the Ottoman Empire, to complete his studies.
-He did the trip by horses via Aleppo to the port of Alexandretta on the Mediterranean Sea.
+He did the trip by horse via Aleppo to the port of Alexandretta on the Mediterranean Sea.
 Such a trip in those days took about 40 days.
-From Alexandretta he took the steamer to Istanbul where he was admitted to the Architectural Division of the Royal Engineering College.
+From Alexandretta, he took the steamer to Istanbul where he was admitted to the Architectural Division of the Royal Engineering College.
 The teaching staff of the college were professors from Germany, Belgium and Austria.

-He graduated as an architect in 1908, when he was 21 years old, and was appointed in the Architectural Division of the Municipality of Istanbul.
+He graduated as an architect in 1908, when he was 21 years old, and was appointed to the Architectural Division of the Municipality of Istanbul.
 When World War I broke out in 1914 he was conscripted as an engineer in the Ministry of Defense and when the war was over in 1918 he returned to the Municipality of Istanbul as Chief Engineer when Cemil Topuzlu was Lord Mayor of Istanbul.
 He married Rafi'a Khanim, the younger sister of Jamil Pasha the Lord Mayor of Istanbul.
 Jamil Pasha and Rafi'a Khanim's father was Dhia Pasha who occupied several prominent positions in the Ottoman Empire, the most important of which was the personal supervision of the renovation of the Dome of the Rock in Jerusalem, ordered by the Sultan Abdul Hamid II.
-He lived with his family several years in Jerusalem to carry out this job.
+He lived with his family for several years in Jerusalem to carry out this job.

 After World War I when the Arab countries including Iraq were separated from the Ottoman Empire, al-Umari returned from Istanbul to Mosul, in 1919, with his wife, where he was appointed chief engineer of the Municipality of Mosul and continued until 1924.
-During this period his four children, Suad, Frozan (Suzy), Issam and Imad were born in Mosul.
+During this period his four children, Suad, Frozan (Suzy), Issam, and Imad were born in Mosul.